PullaiahDegala/movie/README.md

-# movie in the repository
+# movie in the repositorys